Criminology and Criminal Justice

 2. Variety of subjects

 You will take a wide range of courses and learn from professors in multiple disciplinary subjects like Political Science, Sociology, and Criminal Justice.
-Our goal is to prepare you for success by exposing you to all aspects in the criminology and criminal justice field.
+Our goal is to prepare you for success by exposing you to all aspects of the criminology and criminal justice field.

 3. Real experience = hireable